MelissaGall/MelissaGall/README.md

 - 👋 Hi, I’m @MelissaGall
+- 🌱 I’m a bio-informatician !
-- 👀 I’m interested in biology, genomics and data analysis
+- 👀 I’m interested in genomics, biology but also data analysis in general
-- 🌱 I’m currently learning Python, R and bioinformatics in general
-- 💞️ I’m looking to collaborate on anything interesting related to Python and/or bioinformatics:)
 - 📫 How to reach me : melissa.galloux@gmail.com

 <!---